Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Titles

 Missionaries do not refer to themselves by their first names while on their mission.
-Males are always referred to as “elders” and females as “sisters”.
+Males are always referred to as “elders” and females as “sisters.”
 Christians sometimes find this irritating, even offensive.
-“Why should I call such a young person an elder!”
-So much so, that they make a big point of trying to get on a first-name basis with them.
+“Why should I call such a young person an elder?”
+So much so that they make a big point of trying to get on a first-name basis with them.

 Commitment

 Although serving a mission is considered a high privilege, individual missionaries will have different motives for serving.
 As a result, it will not be unusual to meet missionaries who are not as committed to Mormonism or their mission as you might expect.
-Few will admit it, but often this becomes apparent after talking with them for a while.
-Quite a few are on a mission mainly because they felt pressured by family and peers.
+Few will admit it, but often, this becomes apparent after talking with them for a while.
+Quite a few are on a mission mainly because they feel pressured by family and peers.

 On the contrary, most sister missionaries are highly committed to Mormonism.
 Most are on a mission, not because of any pressure, but because of their love of Mormonism.